-Webpac shall ensure that all information assets handed over to the outsourcer during the course of the contract (plus any copies made thereafter, including backups and archives) are duly retrieved or destroyed at the appropriate point on or before termination of the contract.
+Webpac shall ensure that all information assets handed over to the outsourcer during the contract (plus any copies made thereafter, including backups and archives) are duly retrieved or destroyed at the appropriate point on or before termination of the contract.
 In the case of highly classified information assets, this normally requires the use of a schedule or register and a process whereby the outsourcer formally accepts accountability for the assets at the point of hand-over.

-If Webpac has outsourced a business function to an outsourcer based at a different location, it shall audit the outsourcer’s physical premises periodically for compliance to Webpac’s security policies, ensuring that it meets the requirements defined in the contract.
+If Webpac has outsourced a business function to an outsourcer based at a different location, it could audit the outsourcer’s physical premises periodically for compliance to Webpac’s security policies, ensuring that it meets the requirements defined in the contract.

-Management is responsible for designating suitable owners of business processes that are outsourced, overseeing the outsourcing activities and ensuring that this policy is followed.
+Management is responsible for designating suitable owners of business processes that are outsourced, overseeing the outsourcing activities, and ensuring that this policy is followed.

 Management is responsible for mandating commercial or security controls to manage the risks arising from outsourcing.